 You can also purchase King Cake mix in a box for the easiest King Cake baking experience.
 You’ll often find a boxed mix at your grocery store during Mardi Gras season.

 Just because you’re not able to attend a Mardi Gras parade doesn’t mean you have to miss out on beads.
 You can order a bulk set of Mardi Gras beads for your party and toss them out to all your guests.
 Your friends will love the chance to look like they just left a fun party on Bourbon Street with a fun set of Mardi Gras beads around their necks.

 At the center of every Mardi Gras celebration across New Orleans is indulgence.
-That means stuffing yourself with delicious Cajun cuisine and drinking a sweet hurricane or two.
-Go all out with your meal and drinks as you celebrate at home.
+That means stuffing yourself with delicious Cajun cuisine, decedent desserts, and drinking a sweet hurricane or two.

 Green, Gold and Purple